 There are five brightness levels and also three special modes.
 I have tabulated the output modes below:

-There doesn’t seem to be a memory function, as when the flashlight is turned on, it always comes on at the “ultralow” setting.
+When the flashlight is turned on, it always comes on at the “ultralow” setting, so there doesn’t seem to be a memory function.